KaiLinCV/maya_copyanim_python/documentation/process_doc.md

 ## Conclusion and Reflection

-I was worked through a repetitive and time consuming task at my job, I had a spark of an idea to create a script for it, which was to make it easier to copy and paste animation from one character rig to another using Python in Maya.
+As I worked through a repetitive and time consuming task at my job, I had a spark of an idea to create a script for it, which was to make it easier to copy and paste animation from one character rig to another using Python in Maya.
 What began as a small utility evolved into a fully functional and flexible tool that handles naming conventions, namespaces, and user interaction through a UI.

 Throughout the process, I learned a lot about how Maya structures its scene data and how to build tools that work with real-world production constraints.
 Here are a few key takeaways from this project: